-Adafruit Ultimate GPS with USB - 66 channel w/10 Hz updates
+Adafruit Ultimate GPS GNSS with USB - 99 channel w/10 Hz updates

 The Ultimate GPS module you know and love has a glow-up to let it be easily used with any computer, not just microcontrollers!
 With the built-in USB-to-Serial converter, you can now plug-n-play the Ultimate GPS into your computer, laptop, embedded Linux computer, and more.
 Power and transport data over any USB type C cable, with handy onboard indicator LEDs that let you know fix status and whether data is being received & transmitted.